webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

 When an element establishes a local stacking context, the stack levels of its positioned descendants apply within this local context only.
 These descendants can be re-stacked with respect to one another, and with respect to their parent, but not with respect to the parent’s siblings.
 It’s like the parent forms a “cage” around its descendants, so that they cannot escape from it.
 The descendants may be moved up and down within this cage, but they can’t get out of the cage.
 The parent and its descendants will form an indivisible unit within the stacking context that surrounds the parent.

 Imagine you’re sorting out your paperwork before delivering it to the accountant who does your taxes.
-You have expense reports, receipts, order confirmations and whatnot, and you stack one paper on top of another—to make life easier for you accountant, you insert types of papers that belong together in different envelopes.
+You have expense reports, receipts, order confirmations and whatnot, and you stack one paper on top of another—to make life easier for your accountant, you insert types of papers that belong together in different envelopes.

 A local stacking context is analogous to such an envelope.
 It keeps related elements together and prevents other elements from being inserted between them.
 You can sort the contents within each envelope as you like, but that sort order only applies within that envelope and has no bearing on the stack of papers as a whole.
 Your stack now contains a mix of loose papers (elements with stack level <code>auto</code>), and envelopes (elements with an integer stack level).
 Envelopes with positive stack levels lie on top of the loose papers, while envelopes with negative stack levels appear at the bottom of the pile.